arraytools/RinDocker/Readme.md

 # the above command should be executed again.
 ```

-4. Run the R code in a disposable container
+4. Run the R code in a disposable container.
+The results will be
+saved under '''03_output''' directory.
 ```bash
 docker run -it --rm \
   -v ~/RinDocker/01_data:/01_data \